facelessuser/Rummage/docs/src/markdown/usage.md

     ```

 - Restart of Nautilus may or may not be needed, but context menu item should appear under `Scripts` and should work on files and folders.

+## Localization

+Rummage provides an i18n localization framework to allow support for displaying the UI in other languages.
+But there is some manual setup required as out of the box, only `en_US` is available.
+Currently the project only has an incomplete Russian translation (I don't speak Russian, so I can't complete it).

+### Installing Translations

+To install translations, just copy the `locale` folder from the release you are using to your user configuration folder.
+For a traditional Python installation, this is where you'd find it for each OS:

+Windows: `C:\Users\<my_username>\.Rummage`
+macOS: `/Users/<my_username>/.Rummage`
+Linux: `/home/<my_username>/.config/Rummage`

+Unless the UI changes by adding new untranslated strings, you can keep using the same translations.

+After installing the localization files, set the language via the `Language` setting in the settings [General panel](#general).

+### Adding New

+- Clone the project and create a new folder under `locale` with the appropriate locale name.
+- Create another folder under the one you just created called `LC_MESSAGES`.
+- Copy `locale/messages.po` to `locale/<my_LOCALE>/LC_MESSAGES/rummage.po`.
+- Edit the copied file changing things like:

+    ```
+    msgid "About"
+    msgstr ""
+    ```

+    To:

+    ```
+    msgid "About"
+    msgstr "<my_translation>"
+    ```

+- Compile `.mo` files by running the `tools/localize_me.py` script from the root of the project:

+    ```
+    python3 tools/localize_me.py --i18n /Library/Frameworks/Python.framework/Versions/3.6/share/doc/python3.6/examples/Tools/i18n
+    ```

+    Modify the `--i18n` path to the appropriate location of the `i18n` folder for your Python.

+- Commit, push, and pull request.

+I only speak English, so I do not maintain these.
+If the UI changes, someone from the community will need to update them appropriately via pull requests or they will remain out of date.

 --8<-- "links.md"